evfitzgriff/evfitzgriff.github.io/_pages/about.md

   - /about.html
 ---

 I am a One Health practitioner focused on addressing challenges at the human-animal-environment interface.
 I specifically work with pastoralists in the drylands of East Africa on issues surrounding human and animal health, livelihoods, and climate change resilience.
 I received my DVM, MPH, and MS in Conservation Medicine from Tufts University.
-I am developing and validating a One Health cost-effectiveness tool (OHCET) for my PhD that can be used for the rapid economic assessment of One Health initiatives.
+I am working on evaluating the effectiveness and appropriateness of One Health initiatives in pastoral contexts for my PhD.
 When I'm not on my computer or in the field, I enjoy hiking with my wife, two dogs, and (leashed) cat in Central Massachusetts.

 News
 ======